7 Steps to Help Prevent & Limit the Impact of Ransomware

 Many ransomware variants take advantage of Remote Desktop Protocol (RDP) port 3389 and Server Message Block (SMB) port 445.
 Consider whether your organization needs to leave these ports open, and consider limiting connections to only trusted hosts.
 Be sure to review these settings for both on-premises and cloud environments, working with your cloud service provider to disable unused RDP ports.

-CIS Control 9 and CIS Control 12 describe different ways your organization can control network ports, protocols, and services.
+CIS Control 4 describes different ways your organization can control network ports, protocols, and services.

 4. Harden your endpoints